flipott/rock-paper-scissors/README.md

 # rock-paper-scissors

-This is a basic rock-paper-scissors game that can be played in the console of the webpage.
-It demonstrates a foundational knowledge of Javascript programming, featuring functions and conditional statements.
+This is a basic Rock Paper Scissors game webpage.
+It features a simple UI designed with HTML and CSS.
+JavaScript was used to code the game and showcases functions and editing DOM elements.

 # Attribution